 - PLT encourages students to improve their schools, homes, and neighborhoods based on what they learn in the classroom.

 - PLT provides educators with peer-reviewed, award-winning curriculum materials to engage students in learning about the environment.

 - More than 675,000 teachers have received training in Project Learning Tree since the program began in 1976, making PLT one of the most widely-used environmental education programs in the United States.

 - By teaching students how to think, not what to think, about complex environmental issues, PLT is helping young people learn the problem-solving skills they need to make informed choices about the environment.
-We are also helping to prepare a 21st century workforce faced with increasingly complex environmental issues, like climate change and energy.
+We are also helping to prepare a 21st-century workforce faced with increasingly complex environmental issues.